JustinMi/JustinMi.github.io/_posts/2017-12-20-recruiting-tips-for-freshmen-and-sophomores-getting-started.md

   4. Projects
   5. Skills

 At the top, include your name in large font.
 Next, list your LinkedIn if you have one, your Github if you have one, your school email, and your phone number.
-Some people include their address; I personally don't include it, because I've never encountered a need for it.
+Some people include their addresses; I personally don't include it because I've never encountered a need for it.
+However, some people do include it as it shows to local companies that they don't need to relocate for work, which may be appealing.

 Next, include your college and major.
 Also include any relevant classes you took, using commonly-understood names.
-Instead of listing "CS 61A" list it as its full name "Structure and Interpretation of Computer Programs" or even the more commonly-understood "Intro Into CS".
+Instead of listing "CS 61A" list it as its full name "Structure and Interpretation of Computer Programs".

 For experience, you can list any extracurricular activities that you have done.
 Include some details under each activity describing what you did and what it was about.
+Ideally, you should emphasize achievements that you had during that activity.
 One small tip someone gave me was to make sure you start all your description sentences with an action verb, as it comes across as more impactful--for example, instead of saying "For the robotics team, I built a pneumatic subsystem" switch it around and say "Built a pneumatic subsystem for the robotics team".
 There is also no need to include words like "I", "me", etc. because all the experiences listed on your resume are assumed to be yours; if they aren't yours, then they shouldn't be on your resume anyways.
 Prioritize activities you did in college, but if you have extra space feel free to include high school stuff too.

 CS employers typically like seeing projects on a resume, because that shows that you know how to code beyond simply learning theory in a classroom.
 Projects you should list here can include hackathon projects, personal projects, and projects done for a club or outside organization.
 You can also list substantial projects that you have done in school, like for 61A and 61B.
 Give a description of the project, mention the tech stack that you used, and if possible include a link to it.

 The Skills section should take up the least space on your resume.
 Its role is to simply provide the reader with a quick snapshot with the programming languages, frameworks, and tools that you are familiar with.
-Some people like to add extra flair/info to their Skills section, like a note on how well they know each programming language, but I personally prefer to keep this section short and concise: "Here are the skills I know.
-Here are the frameworks I know."
+Some people like to add extra flair/info to their Skills section, like a note on how well they know each programming language, but I personally prefer to keep this section short and concise: "Here are the skills I know; Here are the frameworks I know."

 # More Resources